zetavg/chromium-website/site/updates/trust-token/index.md

 **Launch Timeline**

-Last updated August 5, 2021.
+Last updated November 11, 2021.

 The Trust Token API has been running in Origin Trial since Chrome 84, running at 50% on Dev/Canary/Beta and 10% on Stable.
 It is currently running through to